IUSmusic/Stars/README.md

 - a semantic and geometric model of conceptual distance,
 - a dynamical layout that distinguishes stable structure from hypothesis,
 - a continuous activation field for local propagation and disturbance,
+- an operative pathway layer that changes under experimental conditions,
 - and an experimental interface for studying how receiver-state, environment, and historical pressure alter conceptual outcomes.

 ---